What Is a Bookkeeping Journal? What is a Daybook?

 Historically, journals were always bound as sewn-page notebooks.
 Bookkeepers hand-wrote each entry in ink, shortly after the firm closed a sale, incurred an expense, earned revenues, or otherwise impacted the firm's accounts.

 Today, of course, journals usually exist as part of an accounting system software application.
 Users, therefore, enter journal transactions either manually, through onscreen forms, or automatically, as with a point-of-sale system.
 Also, most accounting software systems provide user guidance and error-checking to help ensure that entries register correctly as debits or credits in the appropriate accounts.
-And, the software also automates the second stage of the accounting cycle, posting journal entries to a ledger.
+And, the software also automates the second stage of the accounting cycle, posting journal entries to a edger.

 The name "journal," from Old French and Latin origins, suggests a daily activity (jour is French for "day").
 Personal diaries and newspapers are sometimes called journals for the same reason.
 While other accounting records may update less frequently, journals update either continuously or at least daily.
 As a result, the journal builds a running list of account transactions as they occur.
 Consequently, should anyone ask which actions happened on a given day, the journal provides the answer.